drand/drand/README.md

 ### Setup

-The setup process for a drand beacon consists of three steps:
+The setup process for a drand node consists of two steps:
 1. Generate the long-term key pair for each node
 2. Setup the group configuration file